-This bill amends the penalties associated with refusing consent to alcohol testing and modifies the consequences for aggravated driving while intoxicated (DWI).
-Specifically, it increases the suspension period for a first refusal from 180 days to one year, and for individuals with prior convictions, it raises the suspension from 2 years to 3 years.
+This bill amends the penalties associated with the refusal to consent to alcohol testing and modifies the consequences for aggravated driving while intoxicated (DWI).
+Specifically, it changes the suspension periods for individuals who refuse testing.
+For a first refusal, the license suspension period is increased from 180 days to one year.
+For individuals with prior convictions, the suspension period is increased from two years to three years.
 Additionally, the bill introduces new language that allows a court to suspend up to 180 days of the license suspension for individuals who plead guilty or nolo contendere to certain offenses.
-The bill also expands the definition of prior convictions to include refusals under equivalent out-of-state laws.

 Statutes affected: